16. Universal Epic Universe

 Epic Universe will be made of Celestial Park, Super Nintendo World, Dark Universe, The Wizarding World of Harry Potter – Ministry of Magic, and How To Train Your Dragon: Isle of Berk.
 Is it any surprise that Epic Universe is heralded as the next big thing?
 Indeed, we’ve even cast it as the project that might actually change the gravity in Orlando in Universal’s favor.
 Given that, it might be surprising to hear that it actually will have fewer rides than even the smallest Universal park – the actual movie studio in Hollywood.

 Still, Epic Universe is going to come in swinging.
 To start, it’ll feature no less than five substantial E-Ticket attractions – four of which have never been seen before.
-More to the point, it’ll be the first Disney or Universal park built “A.P.” (that is, After Potter), promising an entire theme park of master-planned, cinematic “Living Lands” to rival Hogsmeade and Diagon Alley in immersion.
-And of course, Epic Universe will be backed with gee whiz technologies and gotta-see-it appeal that Universal hopes will help this park steal a day away from Disney World’s low-ride-count gates.
+More to the point, it’ll be the first Disney or Universal park designed after the “Islands” model (used at Islands of Adventure, Universal Studios Singapore, and Universal Studios Beijing).
+A major project of the “A.P.” era (that is, After Potter), Epic Universe promises an entire theme park of master-planned, cinematic “Living Lands” to rival Hogsmeade and Diagon Alley in immersion.
+And of course, the park will be backed with gee whiz technologies and gotta-see-it appeal that Universal hopes will help this park steal a day away from Disney World’s low-ride-count gates.

-Sure, the weight of three new hotels and an entire “South Complex” might be a lot to foist onto the shoulders of just 11 rides… but given rumors of “Phase II” expansions are already flying, Universal seems to think that this fantastic combination of IPs and intergenerational worlds will cement their status as the must-watch leaders and shapers of the industry…
+Sure, the weight of three new hotels and an entire “South Complex” might be a lot to foist onto the shoulders of just 11 rides… but given rumors of “Phase II” expansions are already flying, Universal seems to think that this fantastic combination of IPs, stellar technology, and intergenerational, immersive worlds will cement their status as the must-watch leaders and shapers of the industry…

 15. Universal Studios Hollywood